The Chair has the responsibility of convening and conducting the meetings, approving the agenda and minutes before they are published.

 The Secretary has the responsibility, with the Chair, for preparing the agenda and minutes of meetings and for distributing these documents to the Group Representatives well before meetings so that there is ample time to discuss the contents.
 The Secretary deals with all correspondence, passing for example requests for speakers to outside organisations to the Public Information officer or a suitable member.
 The Secretary keeps in touch with the General Service Office making sure that it promptly has a copy of the minutes and notice of any change of officer.

-The Treasurer has the responsibility for keeping a proper account of all Intergroup finances and ensuring that funds are available for its essential current requirements with a prudent reserve of, say, two months’ estimated expenditure.
+The Treasurer has the responsibility for keeping a proper account of all Intergroup finances and ensuring that funds are available for its essential current requirements with a prudent reserve of, say, three months’ estimated expenditure.
 The Treasurer reports to Intergroup the balance remaining for prompt transfer through the service structure to the General Service Office.
+Local variations in the service structure may add extra duties to this role.
+Two years continuous sobriety and a sound knowledge of the Traditions, Service Structure and Concept’s are equally as important as the ability to keep accounts.

 Public Information Liaison